 Technical parameters mainly include temporal resolution, spatial resolution, contrast resolution and radiation dose.
-It is further essential to synchronize image acquisition with cardiac motion by simultaneous ECG recording.
-These technical factors are closely linked with each other in terms of balancing image quality versus radiation exposure.^{3, 13}
+It is further essential to synchronize image acquisition with cardiac motion by simultaneous electrocardiogram (ECG) recording.
+These technical factors are closely linked to each other in terms of balancing image quality vs radiation exposure.

-Temporal resolution is the minimal time necessary to compile all X-ray data that are required to calculate or reconstruct one cross sectional CT data set.
-High temporal resolution is required in coronary CTA to ensure motion-free image quality of the fast moving coronary arteries.
+Temporal resolution is the minimal time necessary to compile all X-ray data that are required to calculate or reconstruct one cross-sectional CT data set.
+A high temporal resolution is required in coronary CTA to ensure motion-free image quality of the fast-moving coronary arteries.
 The most relevant parameter with a proportional impact on temporal resolution is the rotation speed of the gantry tube.